SwissLife-OSS/squadron-docs/docs/configuration.md

 ```

 > To keep sensitive data outside your `appsettings.json` you can also use environment variables which
-> you then set on you build server.
+> you then set on your build server.

 Examples: